I joined and went through My Home Job Search. Let me explain why I can’t recommend them in this review and I found some parts to be a scam.

 If nothing else, this is the only part of My Home Job Search that I wasn’t defensive or reluctant about, and it makes the free membership somewhat reasonable to join, but frankly, many free blogs feature this information as it is, including mine.

-I did a review on a similar program to this one (but it was much worse) and there I also shared 5 other sites you can work at home from.
+For example, I did a review on a similar program called Legit Writing Jobs (but it was much worse) and there I also shared 5 other sites you can work at home from.

 Final Rating: My Home Job Search (3 alternatives coming up).